isb-cgc/readthedocs/docs/source/sections/gcp-info/Nextflow-RNAseq.rst

 Use the following command:
 ::

- #Assume the executable file "nextflow" is installed in the same directory with the folder you download "Nextflow-RNAseq"
+ #Assume the executable file "nextflow" is installed in the same directory with the folder you downloaded "Nextflow-RNAseq".
  $./nextflow run Nextflow-RNAseq -with-dag flowchart.png